splunk/observability-workshop/docs/lambda/retail-order-I.md

 ![AWS-Lambda-editor-2](../images/lambda/retailorder/retailorderedit-2.png){: .zoom}

 To enable APM, we need to import the Splunk SignalFx Lambda wrapper.
-We already included this for you, but if you  can find the detaisl on how to set this up  yourself [here](https://github.com/signalfx/lambda-python){: target=_blank}
+We already included this for you, but you can find the details on how to set this up yourself [here](https://github.com/signalfx/lambda-python){: target=_blank}

-Secondly we also import the opentracing library, we will use this later to customize the span information we send to splunk's APM
+Secondly we also import the opentracing library, we will use this later to customize the span information we send to Splunk's APM.

-Add the follow two line at the top of the file and add an empty line.
+Add the follow two lines at the top of the file and add an empty line.

 === "RetailOrder Updates"